eatnumber1/macspoof/README.md

 Just `sudo make install`.
 It will install to `/usr/local`.

 ## Use
-Have a look at macspoof.conf.
+Have a look at [macspoof.conf][macspoof-conf].
 This file allows you to configure how macspoof overrides MAC addresses.
 It allows you to override all or part of a mac address on a per-application basis.
 You declare which applications will be overridden, and then when you run macspoof, you specify which application is running with